rojinadeuja/NLP-Model-Implementations/README.md

 - How to use these word embeddings to perform classification (by using Logistic Regression, SVM, MLP)
 - How custom models differ from pre-trained NLP models

-Next thing we will try is to use word embeddings with Deep Neural Networks or DNNs.
-We will try two DNN architectures:
-- CNN
-- RNN

 Most of the experiments are performed on a simple benchmark dataset (IMDB review dataset) for Sentiment Classification.

 If github is unable to render a Jupyter notebook, copy the link of the notebook and enter into the nbviewer: https://nbviewer.jupyter.org/